dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

 .. literalinclude:: Listing4.py
     :linenos:

-Listing 4 contains another sample application which uses ``statusMessage()`` to illustrate how the verbose level setting is applied.
+Listing 4 contains another sample application which uses ``status_message()`` to illustrate how the verbose level setting is applied.
 The default verbose level is 1, so when the program is run without any additional arguments only a single message is printed:

 ::